 2015 “A dialectical profile for the evaluation of practical arguments”.
 In B. Garssen, D. Godden, G. Mitchell & A. F. Snoeck Henkemans (Eds.), Rozenberg Quarterly.
 Proceedings of the 8th International Conference of the International Society for the Study of Argumentation.
 Amsterdam: SicSat.
 Available from: [URL]

 forthcoming.
 “Is there such a thing as a conductive argument?”
 In Proceedings of the 9th International Conference of the International Society for the Study of Argumentation.
 Amsterdam: SicSat.

-This list is based on CrossRef data as of 15 september 2021.
+This list is based on CrossRef data as of 27 november 2023.
 Please note that it may not be complete.
 Sources presented here have been supplied by the respective publishers.
-Any errors therein should be reported to them.